 Without her, I am not me and without me, she is not her.
 We are different, yet the same.

-Prior to getting pregnant, I knew I had to change my perspective if I was going to be able to move forward with donor eggs.
+Before getting pregnant, I knew I had to change my perspective if I was going to be able to move forward with donor eggs.
 I knew I had to look at this situation differently than what I had been taught.
 If I had to give credit to the biggest thing that helped me do that, I would say it was when my first doctor explained epigenetics to me.

 She explained that Epigenetics (Epi “on top of” genetics) can change the way your genes are expressed.
 Had my daughter’s fetus grown in the donor’s womb, she wouldn’t be the same person.
 Just like if you plant the same grape tree in a different region of Napa Valley, you’d get very different wine.